Power of data in quantum machine learning: Introduction

 The second vein of interest is the possibility of using quantum models to generate correlations between variables that are inefficient to represent through classical computation.
 The recent success both theoretically and experimentally for demonstrating quantum computations beyond classical tractability can be taken as evidence that quantum computers can sample from probability distributions that are exponentially difficult to sample from classically~\cite{boixo2018characterizing,arute2019quantum}.
 If these distributions were to coincide with real-world distributions, this would suggest the potential for significant advantage.
 This is typically the type of advantage that has been sought in recent work on both quantum neural networks~\cite{peruzzo2014variational,mcclean2016theory,farhi2018classification}, which seek to parameterize a distribution through some set of adjustable parameters, and quantum kernel methods~\cite{havlivcek2019supervised} that use quantum computers to define a feature map that maps classical data into the quantum Hilbert space.
 The justification for the capability of these methods to exceed classical models often follows similar lines as Refs~\cite{boixo2018characterizing,arute2019quantum} or quantum simulation results.
 That is, if the model leverages a quantum circuit that is hard to sample results from classically, then there is potential for a quantum advantage.

 In this work, we show quantitatively how this picture is incomplete in machine learning (ML) problems where some training data is provided.
 The provided data can elevate classical models to rival quantum models, even when the quantum circuits generating the data are hard to compute classically.
 We begin with a motivating example and complexity-theoretic argument showing how classical algorithms with data can match quantum output.
 Following this, we provide rigorous prediction error bounds for training classical and quantum ML methods based on kernel functions \cite{cortes1995support, scholkopf2002learning, mohri2018foundations, jacot2018neural, novak2019neural, arora2019exact, havlivcek2019supervised, blank2020quantum, bartkiewicz2020experimental, liu2020rigorous} to learn quantum mechanical models.
 We focus on kernel methods, as they not only provide provable guarantees, but are also very flexible in the functions they can learn.
 For example, recent advancements in theoretical machine learning show that training neural networks with large hidden layers is equivalent to training an ML model with a particular kernel, known as the neural tangent kernel \cite{jacot2018neural, novak2019neural, arora2019exact}.
+Throughout, when we refer to classical ML models related to our theoretical developments, we will be referring to ML models that can be easily associated with a kernel, either explicitly as in kernel methods, or implicitly as in the neural tangent kernels.
+However, in the numerical section, we will also include performance comparisons to methods where direct association of a kernel is challenging, such as random forest methods.
 In the quantum case, we will also show how quantum ML based on kernels can be made equivalent to training an infinite depth quantum neural network.